 Check as well the rest of the configuration if you need to enable some advanced features.

-Map the file into /taiga-front/dist/conf.json
+Map the file into /taiga-front/dist/config.py

 .